What is a Tincture? (How To Make and Use Herbal Tinctures)

 Many years ago, a friend of mine was telling me about this "weird" herb store that "even" sold TINCTURES!
 (He looked at me askance, as he said this.)
 Oh, my goodness!
 I had to laugh.
-He was shocked and awed by the fact that these mysterious tinctures (which seem so "witchy," right?) were actually being sold IN A STORE in our city!
+You see, he was shocked and awed by the fact that these mysterious tinctures (which seem so "witchy," right?) were actually being sold IN A STORE in our city!

 What Exactly is an Herbal Tincture, Anyway?

-A tincture is simply a liquid extract of an herb that you take by mouth.
+A tincture is simply a liquid alcohol extract of an herb that you take by mouth.
 That's the simple definition.
 And it really IS simple.
-The nice thing about tinctures is they concentrate the useful chemical constituents and medicinal properties of the plant material into a liquid (usually alcohol, a vegetable glycerin, or even apple cider vinegar).
+The nice thing about tinctures is they concentrate the useful chemical constituents and medicinal properties of the plant material into alcohol.

-Many herbalists define tinctures as an extract in a solvent other than water (teas), but to be very precise, a real tincture is made using high-proof alcohol as the solvent.
+Some herbalists define tinctures as an extract in a solvent other than water, but to be very precise, a real tincture is made using high-proof alcohol as the solvent.

-Tinctures, glycerites, and acetums are all forms of an herbal extract, or infusion.
+Tinctures, glycerites, and acetums are all forms of an herbal extract, or infusions.
 So, a tincture can be an extract, but not all extracts are true tinctures.

 FTC Disclosure: There are affiliate links scattered here and there throughout this article.
 If you click through one and make any kind of purchase, I may earn a small commission at no extra cost to you!